GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Protect oxTrust with passport

-Navigate to `Configuration` > `Manage Authentication` > `Default Authentication` and set the `oxTrust acr` field to `passport_social`.
+Navigate to `Configuration` > `Manage Authentication` > `Default Authentication` and set the `oxTrust acr` field to `passport_social` and click `Update`.
 This will force oxTrust to use the Passport authentication flow.
-Press `Update`.

 ### Testing

-#### About passport logs
+#### Passport logs

 Passport logs can be found in `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can tweak this by altering Passport's configuration file.
 For more information see [Log level](#log-level).

 In addition to passport logs, the log statements of the custom script are key.
 You can find those in `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.

-#### Provider selection page
+#### Login flows

 Wait for 1 minute for passport to pickup configuration changes.
 Open a separate browsing session (e.g incognito) and try accessing oxTrust: `https://<idp-hostname>/identity`.
-You should be presented with a form like the one shown below:
+You should be presented with a form like the one shown below with your external identity providers populated:

 ![provider selection form](../img/user-authn/passport/provider_selection.png)

-On the right, your external identity providers will be populated.
-To start, simply confirm the username + password authentication flow is working (use the fields provided on the left only), then log out.
+To start testing, simply confirm the username + password authentication flow is working as expected.
+Sign in and out to confirm.

 Next, attempt to use one of the social login options you've configured.
-If your setup was correct, you'll be prompted for authentication at the external provider, then redirected back to oxTrust as an authenticated user.
+If your setup is correct, you'll be prompted for authentication at the external provider and, after successfully authenticating, will be redirected back to oxTrust as an authenticated user.

 !!!
 Note:
-    Once you have supplied login credentials at an external provider, you won't be prompted for them again until your session expires or you explicitly log out of the external provider.
+    Once you have supplied login credentials at an external provider, you won't be prompted for authentication again until your session expires or you explicitly log out of the external provider.

 If you get an error page like the one below, for example, double check your configuration and Internet access.